kanbanyte/sepb/assessments/evaluation.md

 Medium severity issues for this project include:

 * Inefficient Path Planning:
-The software takes longer than expected to calculate the optimal path for the robotic arm, causing minor delays in task completion.\
+The software takes longer than expected to calculate the optimal path for the robotic arm, causing minor delays in task completion.
 While this does not affect safety, it impacts efficiency.

 * Interface Confusion:
-Some operators occasionally struggle to understand a specific feature of the user interface, leading to slower operation.\
+Some operators occasionally struggle to understand a specific feature of the user interface, leading to slower operation.
 This is a moderate-severity issue as it affects usability.

 * Intermittent Connectivity Issues:
-The system experiences occasional communication problems between the depth camera, neural network, and robot operating software.\
+The system experiences occasional communication problems between the depth camera, neural network, and robot operating software.
 While this can disrupt operation, it's not a constant or critical issue.

 #### Low Severity
 These issues have minimal impact on usability and do not significantly hinder users from completing their tasks.\
-They may however reduce the quality of a user's experience and therefore should be addressed and fixed.
+They may however reduce the quality of a user's experience and therefore should be addressed and fixed.\
+Low severity issues for this project include:

+* Minor Interface Clutter:
+The user interface has some non-essential elements that clutter the screen but do not impede the main operation.
+This is a low-severity issue as it doesn't hinder usability significantly.

+* Occasional False Alarms:
+The system occasionally triggers false alarms for object detection, but these are infrequent and easily dismissed by operators.
+While it may cause minor interruptions, it's low in severity.

+* Non-Critical Visual Glitch: There are occasional minor visual glitches in the user interface, such as graphical artifacts, but they do not affect the system's core functionality or safety.

 # Reporting Results
 Upon conclusion of testing the Test results will be summarised in a clear and concise way with appropriate captions and information in a report.